Pickled Watermelon Rind

 I am an absolutely pickle FANATIC.
 Not even exaggerating.
-There is just something about the taste of tangy, slightly sweet, incredibly flavorful pickles that keep me wanting more and more.
+There is just something about the taste of tangy, slightly sweet, incredibly flavorful pickles that keeps me wanting more and more.
 And more and more and more.
 If there is a pickle on a menu or at a party, I’m eating it.
 Possibly them all.

 Because of my deep love, we have lots of wonderful pickle recipes on the blog.
-If you haven’t yet, you’ve got to try classic recipes like Refrigerator Bread and Butter Pickles (also known as sweet pickles), tart Homemade Refrigerator Pickles, and Giadiniera Pickled Vegetables.
+If you haven’t yet, you’ve got to try classic recipes like Refrigerator Bread and Butter Pickles (also known as sweet pickles), tart Homemade Refrigerator Pickles, and Giardiniera Pickled Vegetables.
 Plus we have some deliciously intriguing and fun pickling recipes, such as Spicy Beet Pickled Eggs and Quick Pickled Red Onions.

 But have you ever heard of Watermelon Pickles?
 Prepare to have your mind blown.

 The Best Watermelon – Pickled

-Crunchy, sweet and spicy Pickled Watermelon Rind is a wonderfully unique snack that can be enjoyed by itself, as a side, or added to some of your favorite dishes.
+Crunchy, sweet, tender, and spicy Pickled Watermelon Rind is a wonderfully unique snack that can be enjoyed by itself, as a side, or added to some of your favorite dishes.

 They are easy to prepare in just 30 minutes with a simple stovetop pickling solution.
 Then the watermelon just sits in the refrigerator until pickled perfection is achieved, with no traditional canning necessary.